lxmwust/Nuclei_Segmentation_Experiments_Demo/README.md

     * step_6: using the networks to segment the testing images
     * step_7: evaluating the segmentation results
     * step_8: arranging the evaluation data as a table
+2. ./tools: image patches, masker and interval extraction
+3. ./nets: model construction
+4. ./utils: producing tfrecord file and image post-processing (classical watershed, condition erosion based watershed [27], dynamics based watershed)
+5. ./Evaluation Metrics: evaluation methods

+## Quick Start
+* Testing: if you just want to validate the segmentation performance of pre-trained models, follow these steps:
+   1. Download our code on your computer, assume the path is "./";
+   2. Download the dataset file [Link](https://drive.google.com/open?id=1-11wp70IAc-Ba-oI89qhtCa_VOXZ93Ls) and unzip this file into the
+* Traing your own model:

 ## Contact information
 * E-mail: xlpflyinsky@foxmail.com